 Business interruption claims and the Industry Test Case

-In June, the Financial Conduct Authority (FCA) commenced Court proceedings to seek clarity about the application of certain non-damage business interruption policy wordings to losses resulting from the Covid-19 pandemic.
-Hiscox is one of eight insurers that had some of its business interruption policy wording considered by the Court as part of the FCA Test Case.
+In June 2020, the Financial Conduct Authority (FCA) commenced Court proceedings to seek clarity about the application of certain non-damage business interruption policy wordings to losses resulting from the Covid-19 pandemic.
+Hiscox was one of eight insurers that had some of its business interruption policy wording considered by the Court as part of the Industry Test Case.

-Q. Does the above apply if my client's claim relates to losses caused by the second national lockdown, or by a local lockdown?
+Q. Does the above apply to claims relating to losses caused by national and local restrictions?

-Q. What if a policyholder needs to make a claim?
+Q. What if I need to make a claim?

-A. If you wish to submit a claim now you can do so by visiting claims.hiscox.co.uk
+A. If you wish to submit a claim now, you can do so by following this link.

 You will need to submit a separate claim for each lockdown period.